 Meeks said he raised these concerns with the university’s board of trustees, and was fired soon after.

 His lawsuit remains pending.

-mediation prove unsuccessful, a trial has been scheduled to begin Jan.
+According to Cook County court records, the case has gone to mediation, which is scheduled to be completed by October 21.
+Should the mediation prove unsuccessful, a trial has been scheduled to begin Jan.
 9, 2017.